lawalter/r-shiny-electron-app/README.md

 12. Install R locally:
     - First, check the version of R on your machine.
 In the R console, run ```version```
     - Edit get-r-win.sh, replacing version numbers in the link ```https://cloud.r-project.org/bin/windows/base/R-3.6.2-win.exe``` with the version you are running if you made the app.R, or the version of R that was used to make the app.R.
         - <b>Important:</b> The R version used to make the shiny app and the version installed locally must match.
-The app included in this repo was created in R v3.4.2.
+The app included in this repo was created in R v3.6.2.
     - Open the Cygwin terminal.
-Change your directory by typing ```cd``` with a following space, then drag the app folder to the terminal window to paste the file path.
-Your path will look something like ```cd /cygdrive/c/Users/Abby/Desktop/git/r-shiny-electron-app/appNameHere```
+Change your directory by 1) typing ```cd```, 2) opening File Explorer and navigating to your app folder, then 3 ) dragging the app folder itself to the Cygwin terminal window to paste the file path.
+Run the command.
+        - <b>Example:</b> ```cd /cygdrive/c/Users/Abby/Desktop/git/r-shiny-electron-app/appNameHere```
     - In Cygwin, run ```sh ./get-r-win.sh```
         - <b>If you got an error:</b> you will likely need to convert get-r-win.sh to Unix
             - Download <a href="https://notepad-plus-plus.org/">Notepad++</a> if you don't already have it